abbreviatedman/react-full-stack-database/readme.md

 };
 ```

-113. On `mcuRouter.js`, import the function we just wrote and create a route for it.
+113. In `mcuRouter.js`, import the function we just wrote and create a route for it.

 Here is the import: